 THE APPELLATE PRACTICE

-The Legal Aid Society of Westchester County has expanded its practice and now provides representation in Family Court matters.
-Our Family Court Division attorney’s are thoroughly familiar with Family Court practice and procedure and provide clients representation in the following areas:
+The Legal Aid Society of Westchester County has expanded its practice and now provides representation in Family Court to our current clients with pending criminal matters.
+Our Family Court Division attorneys are thoroughly familiar with Family Court practice and procedure, and provide current clients representation in the following areas:

 Domestic Violence and Family Offenses

 Orders of Protections- Modifications

 Article 10 cases and related custody, visitation and termination of parental rights cases

 Laws governing family issues can be difficult to navigate, and our practice focuses on empowering and advocating for our clients.
 We have a team of attorney’s, social workers and administrative staff who help our clients not only in court, but also help them get the services and benefits they need for their families.

 The operation The Westchester County Veterans Court is guided by Article 216 of New York State’s Criminal Procedure Law.
 The Court functions primarily as a treatment court.
 It allows eligible Veterans of the United States Military to partake in mental health and substance abuse treatment programs.
 Successful completion of the program leads to a more favorable resolution of the case.